photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 just don't remove it completely so that you don't lose your index and albums after restarting or upgrading the container.

-!!! tip
+!!! info "Read-Only Mode"
     Running PhotoPrism in read-only mode disables all features that require write permissions, like importing, uploading, renaming, and deleting files.
     You may enable it by setting `PHOTOPRISM_READONLY` to `"true"`.
     In addition, you may mount the *originals* folder with `:ro` flag so that Docker blocks write operations.

-!!! important
+!!! attention
     Please verify file system permissions before starting to index:
-    Originals must be readable while the storage folder must be readable and writeable.
+    The *originals* folder must be readable, while *storage* must be readable and writeable.

 ### Step 2: Start the server ###